Dariofarou/hepmc_to_h5/README.md

  - ```EP```:    (E, px, py, pz, E, px, py, pz, E, px, py, pz,...)

-In each event array, particles are ordered by transverse momentum (for```COMPACT,PTEPM```) or energy (dor ```EP```), and are zero-padded to a constant size *M*.
+In each event array, particles are ordered by transverse momentum (for```COMPACT``` and ```PTEPM```) or energy (for ```EP```), and are zero-padded to a constant size *M*.
 The padding size *M* can be set by hand (by specyfing the number of leading particles to be kept) or fixed by the event with the largest number of particles in the sample.
 The truth label of each hepmc file can be appended at the end of each event array.
 The complete dataset is a numpy array of stacked events with shape *(Nevents, M)*, or *(Nevents, M+1)* if truth labels are  provided.
 Basic information about the data (shape, number of signal and background events, dtype, etc) are stored as dataset attributes.

 # Requirements:
 - h5py